aryan4194/SARS-CoV-2/README.md

 # GitLearnRepo
-This repo is a part of git learning series
+This repo is a part of git learning series.

-This is my first git repository
+This is my first git repository.

 Happy Learning!!!